HardenGale/hardengale.github.io/_includes/about/zh.md

 ### About Me

 Hello there!
+I'm **Wenton**.
+Welcome to my blog, where I share my explorations and projects in the **era of AI**.

-I'm **Wenton**, an **Algorithm Application Developer** focused on translating cutting-edge AI research into practical, scalable solutions, and sharing my explorations here on my blog.
+I am an **Algorithm Application Developer** focused on translating cutting-edge research into practical, scalable solutions.

 ### Core Expertise & Interests